alexedwards/scs/sqlite3store/README.md

 ## Setup

-You should have a working SQLite3 database containing a `sessions` table with the definition:
+You should have a working SQLite3 database file a `sessions` table with the definition:

 ```sql
 CREATE TABLE sessions (